 Four Ingredient Protein Pizza Crust

-1. For the crust, blend (or ‘food process’) the crust ingredients together until you get a thick pancakey texture.
-Place this on a pan by placing your batter on a hot hot hot nonstick pan further nonsticked with some coconut oil or low-cal spray and spread the mix around with a spoon or spatula to thin it out.
+2. Either cook this on a pan by placing your batter on a hot hot hot nonstick pan further nonsticked with some coconut oil or low-cal spray and spreading the mix around with a spoon or spatula to thin it out.
 OR bake it on a cooke tray with some baking paper.

-4.

-Place under the grill or oven broiler for 15-20 minutes or until the cheese has melted and all the pizza looks done.
+4. Place under the grill or oven broiler for 15-20 minutes or until the cheese has melted and all the pizza looks done.
 That’s it: DONE.

 Macros for two small pizza crusts I made out of the ingredients above (without the toppings because the toppings are up to you): 269kcals, 28g protein, 26g carbs and 6g fat!